BigEggTools/PowerMode/options/particles.md

 **Note:**

-> When *Combo Mode* is enabled, effects, *Particles*, won't appear until reach the activation threshold.
+> When *Combo Mode* is enabled, effects *Particles* won't appear until reach the activation threshold.

 ### **Color Type** Selector

 The color type of particles.
-Have 3 values:
+Currently support 2 values:
 * **Random**: use random color for each particle
-* **Cursor**: use current cursor color for particles
 * **Fixed**: use a fixed color for particles

 Default is *Random*.